danielharrell/open-eyes-lect-2017-18/Open.md

 say this of our eyes, and not our eyelids, which we might call "open" more literally?
-To use the word for our eyes may be figurative; but it captures how we seem to see *through* our eyes, as if they were open, or at least transparent, to a whole world outside us. <!-- Could refer back to this when I get to transparent cage in Wolff quote.-->  To ask about the meaning of "open", then, is to ask about the meaning of
+To use the word for our eyes may be figurative; but it captures how we seem to see *through* our eyes, as if they were open, to a whole world outside us. <!-- Could refer back to this when I get to transparent cage in Wolff quote.-->  To ask about the meaning of "open", then, is to ask about the meaning of